Humanities

 Outcomes

-• Explain living standards and the facts that may affect levels of
+• Explain living standards and the facts that may affect levels of economic growth, discuss the costs and benefits of economic growth and

 examine the impact of economic activity on living standards.

-• Explain the factors that affect two economic issues at a local, national
+• Explain the factors that affect two economic issues at a local, national and international level and evaluate actions to address the issues.

 Unit 3